jorgemorenop/jorgemorenop/README.md

 ### Hi there 👋
-I'm a Spanish Software developer, currently working as Data Engineer.
-I'm eager to learn new languages and technologies.
+I'm a Data Engineer, very focused in Cloud environments.
-- 🔭 I’m currently working at Olympic Channel Services.
+- 🔭 I’m a freelancer, always open to new challenges.
-- 🌱 I've experience with several languages and platforms, but mostly AWS and Python.
-I’m currently learning Typescript and React.
+- 🌱 My main focus is AWS and Python.
+I'm eager to learn new languages and technologies (currently learning about GCP and trying to do stuff with Typescript and React).
 - 📫 How to reach me: via [email](mailto:jorgemorenodev@gmail.com) or [LinkedIn][linkedin].